GRAAL-Research/poutyne/README.md

 predictions = model.predict(test_x)
 ```

-[See the complete code here.](https://github.com/GRAAL-Research/poutyne/blob/master/examples/basic_random_classification.py) Also, [see this](https://github.com/GRAAL-Research/poutyne/blob/master/examples/basic_random_regression.py) for an example for regression that again also uses [epoch metrics](http://poutyne.org/metrics.html#epoch-metrics).
+[See the complete code here.](https://github.com/GRAAL-Research/poutyne/blob/master/examples/basic_random_classification.py) Also, [see this](https://github.com/GRAAL-Research/poutyne/blob/master/examples/basic_random_regression.py) for an example for regression.

 One of the strengths Poutyne are [callbacks](https://poutyne.org/callbacks.html).
 They allow you to save checkpoints, log training statistics and more.
 See this [notebook](https://github.com/GRAAL-Research/poutyne/blob/master/examples/introduction_pytorch_poutyne.ipynb) for an introduction to callbacks.
 In that vein, Poutyne also offers an [ModelBundle class](https://poutyne.org/experiment.html#poutyne.ModelBundle) that offers automatic checkpointing, logging and more using callbacks under the hood.
 Here is an example of usage.